-Heap leach pads (HLPs) are among the world's largest man-made structure.
-Typically, the ore are staked at heights in the range of 40 to 70 meters, by successive 5 to 10 meters lifts (Breitenbach et al. 2005).
+Heap leach pads (HLPs) are among the world's largest man-made structures.
+The ore is typically staked at heights in the range of 40 to 70 meters, by successive 5 to 10 meters lifts (Breitenbach et al. 2005).
 Thiel and Smith (2004) even report heap leach pads 150 m and 230 m high in South America.
-Heap leaching is a mineral processing technology whereby large piles of crushed rock are leached with various chemical solutions that extract valuable minerals.
-This method is used for copper, gold, nickel and uranium.
+Heap leaching is a mineral processing technology where large piles of crushed rock are leached with various chemical solutions that extract valuable minerals.
+This technique is used for copper, gold, nickel and uranium.
 The mined ore is crushed and heaped on a lined impermeable pad and irrigated with a leaching solution for an extended period of time (weeks, months or years).
 As the solution gradually percolates through the ore heap, it dissolves the valuable mineral, producing what is known as a 'pregnant solution'.
 This solution is collected at the base of the heap leach pad where a drainage base of crushed rock and embedded perforated pipes is installed above the liner system and below the ore heap.
 The importance of this drainage base cannot be overemphasized.
 This layer has to:

-- Protect the geomembrane liner against puncture, - Allow efficient removal of the ore-bearing solution from beneath the heap, and - Assess stability combining maintain of low hydraulic head and high friction angle of liner interfaces.
+- Protect the geomembrane liner against puncture, - Allow efficient removal of the ore-bearing solution from beneath the heap, and - Ensure stability of the structure by maintaining a low hydraulic head, while preserving a high friction angle of liner interfaces.